darkrelics/eidolon-engine/documentation/deployment-rework-plan.md

 ## Phase 2: CodeBuild Stack (IN PROGRESS)

+### Phase 2 Summary

+Successfully implemented CodeBuild infrastructure for Lambda builds with the following architecture:
+- Single shared IAM role with custom managed policies for least privilege
+- S3 bucket with import capability and RETAIN policy for artifacts
+- Two CodeBuild projects for lambda-layer and lambda-functions builds
+- Modular deployment code split into focused modules under 300 lines each
+- Comprehensive validation for all resources

 ### Phase 2 Status

 #### Open Tasks

-- Update app.py to instantiate CodeBuildStack
-- Add deploy_codebuild_stack function in deploy.py
-- Add validation functions for S3 bucket and CodeBuild projects
-- Update main() to handle CodeBuild stack deployment
 - Test CodeBuild stack deployment

 #### Completed Tasks